 - 2. Community Design Commission (CDC): At the May 25, 2021 meeting, CDC recommended approval with the following modifications to Ordinance A: - That the CDC review and approve building elevations, including screening of the HVAC and mechanical equipment, site lighting plan, and landscape plan.
-The review of elevations shall be an iterative process.

-Staff Response: LUMO 8.5.5(s) and (t) gives the CDC the authority to review, but not approve, lighting plans, building elevations, and alternative landscape bufferyards.
-The applicant has committed to working with the Town's Urban Designer to support the Town's design goals and they are amenable to taking the project before the CDC twice for feedback and support; however, the applicant has not consented to the CDC approving the proposed building elevations, screening, lighting plan, and landscaping.

-- 3. Transportation and Connectivity Advisory Board (TCAB): At the May 25, 2021 meeting, TCAB recommended approval with the following modifications to Ordinance A. - That the applicant remove the left turn from the full service driveway onto Columbia Street.
-[There have been concerns about the safety of making a left turn onto Columbia which may require crossing three lanes of traffic.] - That the applicant communicate with the Town on the potential for bikeshare on the site.
+The review of elevations shall be an iterative process. - Staff Response: LUMO 8.5.5(s) and (t) gives the CDC the authority to review, but not approve, lighting plans, building elevations, and alternative landscape bufferyards.
+The applicant has committed to working with the Town's Urban Designer to support the Town's design goals and they are amenable to taking the project before the CDC twice for feedback and support; however, the applicant has not consented to the CDC approving the proposed building elevations, screening, lighting plan, and landscaping. - 3.
+Transportation and Connectivity Advisory Board (TCAB): At the May 25, 2021, meeting, TCAB recommended approval with the following modifications to Ordinance A. - That the applicant removes the left turn from the full service driveway onto Columbia Street.
+[There have been concerns about the safety of making a left turn onto Columbia which may require crossing three lanes of traffic.] - Staff Response: The applicant has submitted revised plans showing a right turn only from the N. Columbia St. driveway. - That the applicant communicates with the Town on the potential for bikeshare on the site. - Staff Response: The applicant consents to continuing to work with the Town on a potential location for bikeshare on the site.
+Staff has incorporated the following Specific Stipulation to address the bike share: - #8.

-Staff Response: The applicant has not agreed to limiting turn movements from the service driveway onto Columbia Street.
-The applicant has been working with the Town and North Carolina Department of Transportation (NCDOT) to ensure safe vehicular movements.
-Further, the applicant argues that the TIA did not request a limited turning movement at this driveway.

-The applicant does consent to continuing to work with the Town on a potential location for bikeshare on the site.
-Staff has incorporated the following Specific Stipulation to address the bike share:

-- #8.
 Bikeshare.
 The developer may consider bikeshare for this site.
 If the developer choses to install a bikeshare, they shall coordinate its location with the Town. - 4.
-Planning Commission: At the June 15, 2021 meeting, the Planning Commission recommended that the applicant consider adding tree canopy and soften the building transition as it abuts the Northside neighborhood.
-There was also interest for in the Council and Town Manager exploring a community benefit agreement as recommend by the West Rosemary Street Design Guidelines.

-Staff Response: Staff did not include stipulations reflecting the Planning Commission feedback as these were items for the applicant and Town to consider.
+Planning Commission: At the June 15, 2021, meeting, the Planning Commission recommended that the applicant consider adding tree canopy and soften the building transition as it abuts the Northside neighborhood.
+There was also interest for in the Council and Town Manager exploring a community benefit agreement as recommended by the West Rosemary Street Development Guide. - Staff Response: Staff did not include stipulations reflecting the Planning Commission feedback as these were items for the applicant and Town to consider.